A Mist of Prophecies: Plot summary

 The year is 48 BC.
 Caesar and Pompey clash across the sea in Greece while Milo and Caelius stir up trouble in Italy.
 Meanwhile, in Rome, the beautiful and mysterious seeress called Cassandra is poisoned, and dies in the arms of Gordianus in the market.
 With no one to claim the body, Gordianus makes her funeral arrangements which is surprisingly attended by the seven most powerful women in Rome—Terentia, Antonia, Cytheris, Fulvia, Fausta, Calpurnia, and Clodia.
 Without a word to him or to each other, the women leave the pyre soon after.

 The next day, Gordianus calls on the first of these women, Terentia.
 Home with her sister, the Vestal Fabia, the pair recall how they met Cassandra.
-Finding her on the temple steps, on the very day Gordianus first laid eyes on her, Fabia took her in and then introduced her to Terentia with the pair believing in Cassandra’s gift of prophecy.
+Finding her on the temple steps, on the very day Gordianus first laid eyes on her, Fabia took her in and introduced her to Terentia, with the pair believing in Cassandra's gift of prophecy.

-He next visits Fulvia, now twice-widowed following her second husband Curio’s death in Africa.
+He next visits Fulvia, now twice-widowed following her second husband Curio's death in Africa.
 Fulvia reveals that she met Cassandra a couple months before he or Terentia did.
-Bringing the seeress back to her own home, Fulvia recalls how Cassandra foresaw Curio’s death.
-Housing her for the next couple of days, Fulvia finally received news of his death, confirming Cassandra’s vision.
+Bringing the seeress back to her own home, Fulvia recalls how Cassandra foresaw Curio's death.
+Housing her for the next couple of days, Fulvia finally receives news of his death, confirming Cassandra's vision.

-Gordianus and Davus then pay Antonia, Marc Antony’s wife, a visit.
-After complaining about her husband, she explains how she sought Cassandra out a couple months before after hearing about Fulvia’s encounter with her.
+Gordianus and Davus visit Antonia, Marc Antony's wife.
+After complaining about her husband, she explains how she sought Cassandra out a couple months before after hearing about Fulvia's encounter with her.
 Witnessing Cassandra back at her home, Antonia declares her to be a fraud and throws her out—but not before setting a tail on her.
-Later, it’s revealed that Cassandra went directly to Cytheris, Marc Antony’s lover.
+Later, it is revealed that Cassandra went directly to Cytheris, Marc Antony's lover.

-They next visit Cytheris, mimicking Cassandra’s actions months before.
+They next visit Cytheris, mimicking Cassandra's actions months before.
 The actress reveals that she met Cassandra in her native city of Alexandria when they were both children.
 In their youth, Cassandra was known to occasionally have seizures.
-Unsure if Cassandra was acting or not, Cytheris admits to asking Cassandra to give Antonia a fake prophecy as a prank.
-While confessing she knows nothing about Cassandra’s death, Cytheris reveals that Rupa, the mute young man seen with Cassandra, was her brother.
+Unsure whether Cassandra was acting, Cytheris admits to asking Cassandra to give Antonia a fake prophecy as a prank.
+While confessing she knows nothing about Cassandra's death, Cytheris reveals that Rupa, the mute young man seen with Cassandra, was her brother.